nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Locating guests : `find`

 This command locates guests whose details contain any of the given keywords.
+This allows the user to search for a guest with any of the specific guest's field.

 This command is typically used when searching for a guest of a specific characteristic.
+This command also allows for filtering of the guest list displayed.
+For example, the command `find no` will display all the rooms that have yet to be cleaned.

 Format: `find KEYWORD [MORE_KEYWORDS]`

+Constraints of parameters:
 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only full words will be matched e.g. `Han` will not match `Hans`